-A good resume database experience can be like a perfect blind date.
+Good resume databases can be like perfect blind dates.
 A job seeker and a recruiter meet for the first time, get to know each other and sparks can fly.
 One things lead to another and the candidate secures a new job and the recruiter earns commission.
 It’s a great outcome when it all goes to plan!

 When uploading works

 There are many resume databases available online.
 They include both niche, industry specific databases and generic databases.